RUiNtheExtinct/RUiNtheExtinct/README.md

 ---

-I stared coding at age 15.
-I like doing CP and am active on CodeChef, CodeForces and Project Euler.
+I like Math and CP and am active on CodeChef, CodeForces, and Project Euler.
 I am currently completing my final year of engineering from KJSIEIT.
 I was in my College's CodeCell for 2 years and am part of college's space program.

 -   💬 Ask me about **CP, ML, Python, Django, and React**.
 -   🔭 I’m currently working on **multiple projects**.